folio-org/folio-org.github.io/guides/troubleshooting.md

 ## Missing certificate authority for Let's Encrypt

+If using OpenJDK, then it has been supporting Let's Encrypt for some time.
-If you are using a version of the Oracle JDK prior to `1.8.0_101` then the [Let's Encrypt](https://letsencrypt.org/) certificate authority is not in the Java trust store ([see notes](https://stackoverflow.com/questions/34110426/does-java-support-lets-encrypt-certificate)).
+However if using a version of the Oracle JDK prior to `1.8.0_101` then the [Let's Encrypt](https://letsencrypt.org/) certificate authority is not in the Java trust store ([see notes](https://stackoverflow.com/questions/34110426/does-java-support-lets-encrypt-certificate)).